zeroc-ice/ice/vsplugin/README.txt

 You could use "Add -> New Item..." dialog to add slice files to a project once the extension has been installed.

-There will be a new category "Slice" whith a new template "Slice source"
+There will be a new template "Slice source"

 To add an existing Slice file to a project, use "Add -> Existing Item..."